 Per WAC 392-121-108 districts may not continue to provide public education services for students who have been reported to CEDARS as Graduates.
-This includes special education students and students in CTE programs.
+This includes students with IEPs Special Education Students and students in CTE programs.

 Example 1:

 Student is graduated and has been reported as a graduate to CEDARS but wishes to continue participating in vocational skills center courses.
 This student is not eligible to continue enrollment in Skills Center once they are reported as a graduate.